sureshjoshi/FFCalendar/README.md

 ## Limitations
 - For iPad only
-- Works on iOS 7 and above
+- Works on iOS 8
+- Now using Swift and Auto Layout

 ## Usage
 Basic usage is implemented in `FFCalendarViewController`.
 First you should import `FFCalendar.h` in `FFCalendarViewController`.
 Then, subclass `FFYearCalendarView`, `FFMonthCalendarView`, `FFWeekCalendarView` and `FFDayCalendarView`.
 Also set the respective protocols, they will always provide the last modified dictionary (which I called `dictEvents`), and hence, they will help to update the others calendars.